 Time flies.
 We hear this saying a lot.
-For me, this is especially true when you read history books and find how numbers easily dart from one century to another.
-Having said that, I can’t help but be in awe in realizing that the web of life once introduced one culture to another, not to intermingle like it had with Hindu, Buddha, and Islam during the Majapahit era, but to allow one try to reconstruct the other, just around 300 years after the latter deteriorated into ruins and tales.
+For me, this is especially true when you read history books and find how easily numbers dart from one century to another.
+Having said that, I can’t help but be in awe in realizing that the web of life once introduced one culture to another, not to intermingle like it had with Hindu, Buddha, and Islam during the Majapahit era, but to allow one to try to reconstruct the other, just around 300 years after the latter deteriorated into ruins and tales.
 It must be like a future (a short future, I’d like to imagine) smart-phone user seeing words printed in books for the first time.

 In 1815, an army surveyor and engineer named Johannes Willem Bartholomeus Wardenaar was assigned to research into the existence of archaeological remains in Mojokerto.
 Two years later, the results were included in Sir Stamford Raffles’ book History of Java.
 Over 30 years later, a team of archaeologists conducted a further research to collect data for their book Journal of the Indian Archipelago and Eastern Asia.
 Several more researchers representing the “Western” authority and interests came and more texts about the “not so ancient” (it had only been over 300 to 500 years ago, right?) life in the capital city of the Majapahit Kingdom (if we exclude the “slightly” older Kediri and Singosari) were produced.